FurryCoders/FAAPI/README.md

   fields will default to their empty values)
 * `parent: Optional[Union[Submission, Journal]]` the `Submission` or `Journal` object the comments are connected to

+*Note:* Because each comment contains the parent `Submission` or `Journal` object, some iterations may cause infinite recursion errors, for example when using the `copy.deepcopy` function.
+If such iterations are needed, simply set the `parent` variable to `None` in all the comments (this can be done easily after flattening the comments list with `faapi.comment.flatten_comments`, the comments can then be sorted again with `faapi.comment.sort_comments`).

 #### Init

 `__init__(self, tag: bs4.element.Tag = None, parent: Union[Submission, Journal] = None)`